Air Conditioner Recharge Kit for Home: Is DIY Safe or a Costly Mistake?

 Why DIY Recharging Often Goes Wrong

 The biggest issue with DIY recharge attempts is misdiagnosis.
-Adding refrigerant to a system that does not need it can actually reduce performance.
+Adding refrigerant to a system that does not need it reduces performance rather than improving it.

-Incorrect refrigerant type is also a risk.
-Modern systems use specific refrigerants such as R32, and mixing or using the wrong type can cause serious problems.
+Incorrect refrigerant type is also a real risk.
+Modern split systems use specific refrigerants such as R32, and mixing or substituting the wrong type causes serious problems with the oil circuit and potentially irreversible compressor damage.

 Professional vs DIY: What's the Real Difference?

-A licensed technician does more than just add refrigerant.
-They check pressures, inspect components, test for leaks, evacuate the system if needed, and recharge it to precise specifications.
+A licensed technician does more than add refrigerant.
+They measure system pressures, inspect components, locate and repair leaks, evacuate the system to remove moisture, and recharge to the manufacturer's exact specification by weight.

-DIY approaches typically skip most of these steps, which is why results are inconsistent and often temporary.
+DIY approaches typically skip most of these steps.
+That is why results are inconsistent, often temporary, and sometimes make the original problem worse.

 When You Should Call a Professional